5675sp/tutorials/Driverless AI/natural-language-processing-sentiment-analysis /natural-language-processing-sentiment-analysis.md

 ## Task 6: Custom Recipe to Improve Predictions

-The latest version(1.9.0) of Driverless AI implements a key feature called BYOR[1], which stands for Bring Your Own Recipes, and was introduced with Driverless AI (1.7.0).
+The latest version of Driverless AI implements a key feature called BYOR[1], which stands for Bring Your Own Recipes, and was introduced with Driverless AI (1.7.0).
 This feature has been designed to enable Data Scientists or domain experts to influence and customize the machine learning optimization used by Driverless AI as per their business needs.
 This additional feature engineering technique is aimed at improving the accuracy of the model.

 Recipes are customizations and extensions to the Driverless AI platform.
 They are nothing but Python code snippets uploaded into Driverless AI at runtime, like plugins.
 Recipes can be either one or a combination of the following: